 Explore the full 2015 Neil and Louise Tillotson Fund Report to the Community, including a full list of grants made to strengthen communities in the North Country and surrounding regions.

-Neil and Louise Tillotson Fund announces $1.5 million in grants to support efforts in the North Country
+Neil and Louise Tillotson Fund awards $916,000 through its application grantmaking programs to support efforts in the North Country